HaMoedim

 Feast of First Fruits | Chag Habichurim | חג הביכורים

-28 of April, Sunday, Nissan 20, the Feast of Firstfruits or Ha’Omer.
+13th of April, Sunday, 6:00 pm, Nissan 16, the Feast of Firstfruits or Ha’Omer.
 This Feast represents the resurrection of Yeshua.
 The count to Pentecost (Shavuot) begins on this day.
-It is neither a Sabbath nor a commanded assembly, but we intend to organize a daytime meeting at a local park, weather permitting.
+It is neither a Sabbath nor a commanded assembly, but we will go over a brief summary of counting the Omer and the significance of Shavuot/Pentecost after our Matzot service at 6pm in the same place as our Matzot meeting.

 Feast of Weeks | Chag Shavuot | חג שבועות